 How Can a Spinal Cord Injury Lawyer Help?

 For those with spinal cord injury claims, it is highly recommended to consult a spinal cord injury attorney for further assistance.

 Accomplished spinal cord injury attorneys can review your situation and proceed to take legal action in the form of a personal injury or wrongful death lawsuit to help you win financial compensation for expenses like your hospitalization, your lifetime medical care, your home caretakers and rehabilitation, any counseling or psychiatric care necessary, lost wages, out-of-pocket medical expenses, out-of-pocket travel expenses to receive medical care, funeral and burial expenses and support for the entire family.

 If you or a loved one has suffered a spinal cord injury, contact the spinal cord injury attorneys at Greenberg and Ruby immediately to discuss your case.
-We are committed to providing excellent service to you or your loved one, so that you have the help and support you need in this trying time.
+They are committed to providing excellent service to you or your loved one, so that you have the help and support you need in this trying time.